Minionan/GOapp_invoice/README.md

 1. Run `init_db.go` script by typing in terminal `go run init_db.go`
 2. Verify if a new SQLite database file was created in db folder
-3. The default data.db file has 3 default client records
+3. The default data.db file has 3 default client and 6 job records

 ## Run app